Version: SMASH-3.2

 • Format description: ROOT format

-• "VTK" - text output suitable for an easy visualization using paraview software
+• "VTK" - text output suitable for an easy visualization using third-party software

 • "HepMC_asciiv3", "HepMC_treeroot" - HepMC3 human-readble asciiv3 or Tree ROOT format see HepMC Output for details